 How to prepare for the CSE?

 The Civil Services Examination (CSE) is considered to be the mother of all written examinations.
 It is a curriculum heavy examination especially at the Main exam stage.
 A candidate, therefore, has to begin preparation for the Main Exam and then for the Prelim.
-This is so because, if one starts his preparation for the Main exam after the having written the Prelim exam, he will have just four months (August to November) to prepare the Optional subject, Essay and General Studies, which is almost impossible to achieve.
+This is so because, if one starts his preparation for the Main exam after the having written the Prelim exam, he will have just four months (June to October) to prepare the Optional subject, Essay and General Studies, which is almost impossible to achieve.
 The optional subject is of post graduation level and usually it will be totally a new subject.
 Based on the rich experience that VAJIRAM & RAVI has gained by guiding Civil Services aspirants since 1976, we suggest the following course of preparation for the CSE.
 Let us take X as the year in which a candidate wants to sit for the CSE and X-1 as the year previous to the one in which a candidate wants to take the CSE.
-One can divide his preparation into two parts or two sessions Viz., July and September sessions.
+One can divide his preparation into two parts or two sessions Viz., June and July sessions.

 Students who begin their preparation in July (X-1)

-Step 2: For the other students who cannot take all the three courses together, should join CSAT in March (Exam year).
+Step 2: For the other students who cannot take all the three courses together, should join CSAT in January (Exam year).

-Step 3: From June (Exam Year) to August (Exam Year), revise GS and CSAT for the Prelim exam.
+Step 3: From February (Exam Year) to April (Exam Year), revise GS and CSAT for the Prelim exam.

-Give the Prelim in August (Exam year)
+Give the Prelim in May or June (Exam year)

 Step 4: From the lmonth of June to October, revise the optional subject, GS and prepare for Essay for the Main exam.
 The compulsory English and Indian language papers generally do not need any formal preparation.
 Join a test series for GS and optional subject.